pibara/epub2opendyslexic/README.md

     than also please return to smashwords and purchase the regular edition of this eBook.

-At a later date I shall try to make a seperate form aimed specificaly at SmashWords authors that will allow the uploading of updated cover art and a checkbox for replacing the copyright notice with the above text.
-For now wowever, if you are a smashwords author please contact me with your epub and special-edition cover art and I will do this for you manualy.
+At the moment the copyright update requires manual work that I would be happy to do for you.

 Currently this is a one man sparetime project and I don't have much time for extensive testing.
 If you run into any issues or have any sugestions or even would like to offer a bit of help with